Compare two cars

 Two significantly similar cars, no doubt about that.
 Still, each one has something different to offer.
 Having both cars powered by petrol engines and utilizing the 5-door hatchback body style within the same 'City car' segment, the only major difference here really is their wheel drive configuration (rear for the Smart and front in the case of the Audi).
 The first one has a Nissan-engineered powertrain under the hood, a 3-cylinder, 12-valves 90hp unit, while the other one gets its power and torque from a 4-cylinder, 8-valves 86hp engine designed by Volkswagen.

-SafetyA starting point here would be to take a look at the results from European New Car Assessment Programme (Euro NCAP) tests which were performed on both of the cars, with the Audi being a slightly better choice apparently.
+SafetyThe first thing to look into here would be the results from European New Car Assessment Programme (Euro NCAP) tests performed on the two cars.
+Good thing is that both vehicles got tested, with the Audi being a slightly better choice apparently.
 That aside, let's consider some other aspects which affect safety.
 Both vehicles belong to the city car segment, which is generally not a very good thing safety-wise, but that fact doesn't break the tie between the two cars.
-On the other hand, taking kerb weight as an important factor into account, Audi A1 offers a considerable difference of 16% more metal.
+On the other hand, if we'd like to consider vehicle mass in this context too, which we definitely should, Audi A1 offers a considerable difference of 16% more metal.

 ReliabilityReliability is not the best thing to consider on the make level, but it is worth mentioning that Smart as a brand displays somewhat better results, at least on all of the models level.
-These are the results of an independent reasearch, while our visitors describe reliability of Smart with an average rating of 3.9, and models under the Audi badge with 4.2 out of 5.
+These are the official statistics, while our visitors describe reliability of Smart with an average rating of 4.3, and models under the Audi badge with 4.2 out of 5.
 Unfortunatelly, I don't have enough insight that would allow me to comment in more details on the specific models level.
-That apart, owners of different cars powered by the same engine as ForFour rank it on average as 4.6, while the one under the competitor's bonnet gets 3.9 out of 5.
+Above it all, drivers of cars with the same engine as ForFour rank it on average as 4.6, while the one under the competitor's bonnet gets 3.9 out of 5.

 Performance & Fuel economySmart is a bit more agile, reaching 100km/h in 0.7 seconds less than its competitor.
 Still, it lacks the power to win the top speed competition, topping at 165 kilometers per hour, 15km/h less than the other car.
 When it comes to fuel economy the winner has to be ForFour, averaging around 4.3 liters of fuel per 100 kilometers (66 mpg), in combined cycle.
 We can't ignore that 19% difference compared to Audi A1.